MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-runs.md

 > [!TIP]
 > To enable a user to view all the desktop flow runs in the current environment, ensure they have been assigned at least a System Administrator or Environment Admin security role for that environment.
 Learn more about configuring user security to resources.

-> [!NOTE]
+> [!IMPORTANT]
-> There is a limit of 10,000 actions in the actions log for a desktop flow.
-If there are more than 10,000 actions in your desktop flow, divide it into multiple flows if you want to see all actions in the logs.
+> Each desktop flow run has a maximum action log capacity of 32MB, which corresponds to approximately 50000 to 80000 action log entries.
+Once this limit is hit, subsequent action won't be captured in the log and hence are lost.
+If you’re running into this limit, consider splitting your flow into smaller, separate flows.

 ## Desktop flow run information